lexemmens/podman-maven-plugin/README.md

 The password may be encrypted.
 The id of the server **must** match the registry configured in the plugin (see below).
 The plugin will fail if credentials are missing for any of the provided registries.

+This plugin will also fail if there are no registries configured, but authentication is not skipped.
+Please refer to the table below for all configuration options.

 #### Configuration parameters
 The following parameters are supported by this plugin: